pepe5/altair-intro/3/study_materials.md

 - In total, we can sense in contemporary society aggressiveness between different groups of activists.
 - People in cruel societies are encouraged to adapt there: *just for theirs sustainable future*.
 This makes societies to be unsustainable even more.

+Model of ***profesionalism*** pulls people to elitarism
+1. It is *profesional* to be immoral
+2. Profesionalism with unconditional adaption makes people to proclaim socialy spreat conflicts of interests as normal and thus necessary